Azad77/backup_hashnode/ckqh4t5bi0alz7ks1ecaw4n2f.md

 ### Barplot

-Presenting categorical data by bar chart or bar graph.
+A bar chart or bar graph is used to present categorical data.

 ```python
 sns.barplot(data=df1)